How To Care for a Lithops

 Generally, lithops don’t need fertilisation to grow.
 However, you can feed them before their usual thriving season to encourage flowers growth.
 During the springtime, fertilise these living stones with a heavily diluted cactus feed with high potassium and low nitrogen.
 Also, don't apply fertiliser directly to your plant's leaves as that can damage or burn them.

 Lithops, generally like other plants, should be repotted only if there is any problem (soggy soil) or they outgrow their pot.
-However, if you need to report your plants anyway, repot when their growing season begins (usually in May).
+However, if you need to report your plants anyway, repot when their growing season begins.
 Before repotting your lithops, it’s important to ensure that their roots are completely developed for at least two years.

 Overwatering can bring no good to your lithops as it attracts various pests such as mealybugs, spider mites, scale insects, thrips, aphids, slugs, snails, and root-knot nematodes.
 Additionally, small animals and mice can also attempt to eat these plants for their water content.
 Wash your plant's leaves with soap or rub them gently with neem oil to remove these pests.